Rokfor/rokfor-slim/README.md

 ![Dashboard](<https://github.com/Rokfor/rokfor-slim/blob/gh-pages/rokfor-screenshots/rf-dashboard.png>)

-Rokfor is a project with a longer history.
-The [first build](<https://github.com/Rokfor/rokfor-cms>) is mainly used to create printed matter.
+Rokfor has already a longer history.
+The [old build](<https://github.com/Rokfor/rokfor-cms>) was mainly used to create printed matter.
 In order to make it more useful for the public, we decided to rewrite it completely applying a modern way of writing php applications:

 -   Composer install system
 -   AdminLTE backend theme